hobbs131/Drone_Delivery_System/README.md

 # Drone Delivery System

 - Overview:
-  - The purpose of this project was to see if a drone could deliver a package to a customer in an online simulation based at the University of Minnesota campus
+  - The purpose of this project was to see if a drone could deliver a package to a customer in an online simulation based at the University of Minnesota campus.

 - Features:
   - Drone movement is realistic: acceleration, force, maximum speed, etc.